As summer winds down, it’s a good idea to think about preparing your plumbing for the months ahead.

-Check your toilets for leaks
+Check your toilets for leaks.

 - Toilets are often responsible for many household leaks and can be tricky to detect or monitor.
 To check if your toilet is flushing away extra water and money, put some food coloring in the tank.
 Don’t flush the toilet for a few hours.
 Check the toilet bowl later in the day.
 If you see the water with the food coloring in the toilet bowl, then you know your toilet is leaking.

-Check sinks for leaks
+Check sinks for leaks.

 - Make a visual check underneath your sinks.
 If you see evidence of water — or past water damage — try running the water for a few seconds.
 Turn it off and check the pipes below.
 If there’s water dripping around them, you may have a leak.
-If you are unsure if it’s truly a leak, you can always check with a professional.
+If you are unsure if it’s genuinely a leak, you can always check with a professional.

-Check your washing machine and dishwasher for leaks
+Check your washing machine and dishwasher for leaks.

 - It’s always a good idea to make sure your washing machine and dishwasher are operating efficiently.
 Make a visual check of the connections to see if there’s any evidence of water damage.
 Next time you run it, take a look and make sure everything is tight and no water is escaping.

-Check pipes for leaks
+Check pipes for leaks.